 Looking for a Ghost

-A few years ago, I searched for my grandfather, Frank Cave, or at least I went looking for his ghost since I knew he was long dead.
+A few years ago, I searched for my grandfather, Frank Cave, formerly of the 15th Battalion, Australian Imperial Force, and a survivor of the ill-fated Gallipoli Campaign.
+Or at least I went looking for his ghost since I knew he was long dead.

 I knew that his full name was Francis Horace Cave, an Australian who had fought in the First World War.
 I also had one photograph of him in uniform, which my mother kept close until she died, and I knew that his arrival in England, in less than auspicious circumstances, led to her birth in the hours following Armistice Day, November 11, 1918.